Sharpless family papers

 This collection is comprised of a single folder of materials of the Sharpless family, related to the Anna T. Jeanes and Joseph Jeanes Fund and the George School.
 The materials include correspondence (two items), minutes from the Joseph Jeanes Committee, information about the real estate holdings in the estate of Anna T. Jeanes, a pamphlet of the "Lists of Sub Committees Appointed by the George School Committee," a notebook of expenses, a small single volume address book, and a small day book for the George School.

 Standard Federal Copyright Laws Apply (U.S. Title 17).

-The Sharpless Family papers were donated to Special Collections, Haverford College in 1959 and 1972 by Susanna Smedley.
+The Sharpless family papers were donated to Special Collections, Haverford College in 1983 by the Sharpless family.

 - Description rules